-Use the high pressure pump to set the pressure in the EVOL air chamber.
-In order for the shock to function properly, the EVOL air chamber pressure must be set before setting the MAIN chamber pressure.

-Use the standard pump to set the pressure in the MAIN air chamber.
-Using the lower pressure pump on the MAIN air chamber will allow you to set the pressure more accurately as the gauge has better resolution.
+- Use the high-pressure gauge to set the pressure in the EVOL air chamber.
+In order for the shock to function properly, the EVOL air chamber pressure must be set before setting the MAIN chamber pressure. - Use the low-pressure gauge to set the pressure in the MAIN air chamber.
+Using the lower pressure gauge on the MAIN air chamber will allow you to set the pressure more accurately as the gauge has better resolution.